 Is Hilton La Romana safe?

 Yes.
-We absolutely felt safe during our stay at the Hilton La Romana.
+We felt safe during our stay at the Hilton La Romana.
 We walked the grounds at all hours of the night and never once felt unsafe.
 There is also security throughout the resort that you only notice if you’re looking for them.

 In regards to Covid-19 protocols, everything throughout the resort is kept impeccably clean and sanitized.
 All employees wear masks at all times.
 Guests are required to wear masks in common areas.
 Hand sanitizers are provided throughout the resort.